Xeronaus/Cedaruke/README.md

 # Cetadustry
 Welcome to Cetadustry, a Mindustry Java mod about conquering the planets of Cetadustry.
-There is only 1 planet added currently.
+Currently There is only 1 planet added.

 # Explanation